ArieL-CanoY/QA-Testing/Aldrin Sy/STLC (Software Test Life Cycle).md

 		- all test cases that are created should be executed

 6. Test Closure
-		- show the result of the test like 20% of test cases are failed and 80% is pased.
+		- show the result of the test like 20% of test cases are failed and 80% is passed.